lucassimpson0213/os_dev_reorg/.github/PULL_REQUEST_TEMPLATE.md

 Describe the change in plain English.

-What new behavior exists after this PR that did not exist before?
+* What new behavior exists after this PR that did not exist before?

 ---

 ## Why is this change needed?

-Explain the problem being solved.
+Explain the reason for the change.

 * Bug?
-* New feature?
-* Refactor?
+Feature?
+Refactor?
+Infrastructure?
-* Infrastructure change?
+* What problem does this solve?

 ---

 ## How was this tested?

-Describe **how you verified it works locally**.
+Describe what you ran and what you observed.

 Examples:

 * ran LocalStack and invoked endpoint
-* uploaded S3 file
+* uploaded file(s) to S3 and verified downstream processing
-* triggered SQS message
+* sent SQS message and verified handler behavior
-* executed Step Function
+* executed Step Function and verified success/failure paths
-* booted kernel in QEMU
+* booted kernel in QEMU and verified output
-* started VM through libvirt
+* started/stopped VM through libvirt and verified lifecycle

-Be specific so a reviewer can reproduce it.
+Include commands if helpful.

 ---

 ## System Impact

-What parts of the system behavior are affected?
+**Required.** Check at least one area that this PR affects.

 * [ ] API behavior
 * [ ] Event flow